 5. Loan agreement form

 The Loan Agreement form is one of the most commonly used documents in the banking sector.
 Whenever one needs to apply for a loan, the bank will provide the loan agreement form to be filled by the borrower and verified by the lender.
 A bank will rely on other documents to establish the creditworthiness of the borrower.
+The loan agreement form contains a commitment to a repayment schedule and may include collateral in case of an inability to pay.

 6. Letter of Credit (DLC)